contiamo/react-runtime-config/README.md

       description: "Link of the monitoring",
       parser: value => {
         if (typeof value === "object" && typeof value.url === "string" && typeof value.displayName === "string") {
-          // The type will be infered from the return type return { url: value.url as string, displayName: value.displayName as string };
+          // The type will be inferred from the return type return { url: value.url as string, displayName: value.displayName as string };
         }
-        // This error will be shown if the `window.MY_APP_CONFIG.monitoringLink` can't be parsed or if we `setConfig` an unvalid value throw new Error("Monitoring link invalid!");
+        // This error will be shown if the `window.MY_APP_CONFIG.monitoringLink` can't be parsed or if we `setConfig` an invalid value throw new Error("Monitoring link invalid!");
       },
     },